Introduction

 Bonus Tip: Fresh Ears and Breaks

-Taking regular breaks during mixing and mastering sessions is crucial for maintaining objectivity and preventing ear fatigue.
+Taking regular breaks during mixing and mastering sessions is crucial for maintaining objectivity and ensuring the quality of the whole mix.
 Our ears can quickly become accustomed to certain frequencies, leading to poor judgment calls.
 Stepping away from your project and returning with fresh ears helps you hear your mix more accurately and make better decisions.

 Tips for Taking Breaks: